 Paris, called by some people the sphere of the world, was a popular tourist destination in the Regency Era.
 Part of the reason for its popularity had to do with the wide range of sights and activities available there.
 Regency travelers could visit the Louvre, drink coffee at one of the many cafes in the Palais-Royal, or stroll through the Tuileries Gardens.
 They could also attend a horse race, listen to an opera, enjoy a carnival, attend the theatre, or spend time shopping.
 Because Regency travelers were so prevalent, one nineteenth century writer published thirteen tips to help the continental travelers avoid problems and enjoy their time in Paris.
 Here they are (almost) verbatim: Continue reading →

-Louis-Charles, Duke of Normandy, was the second son of Marie Antoinette and Louis XVI.
-He was born on 27 March 1785 at Versailles and baptized the same day as his older brother had been baptized.
-Louis-Joseph was his older brother and because Louis-Joseph was Dauphin, Louis-Charles’s course in life was set so that “he might do ‘that which was right in the sight of the Lord.'”
+Louis-Charles, Duke of Normandy, was the second son of Marie Antoinette and Louis XVI and born on 27 March 1785 at Versailles.
+He was baptized the same day as his older brother, Louis-Joseph, and because Louis-Joseph was Dauphin, Louis-Charles’s course in life was set so that “he might do ‘that which was right in the sight of the Lord.'”
 However, Louis-Joseph died on 4 June 1789, from tuberculosis and this meant that at tender age of four Louis-Charles inherited the title of Dauphin.

-Among the descriptions written about Louis-Charles was one that described the new Dauphin stating he was
+Among the descriptions written about the new dauphin was one that described him in the following manner:

 Nicknames have always been popular.
 They serve as substitute for a person’s proper name and are sometimes used affectionately or at other times as a form of ridicule.
 Napoleon Bonaparte, the famous French military and political leader who rose to prominence during the French Revolution, was the recipient of both types of nicknames.
 One of the first nicknames he acquired was “Nabulio,” which mean little meddler.
 This affectionate nickname was given to him by his family and referred to the mischief he reputedly caused.
 Napoleon later acquired many other nicknames.
 Among the many nicknames that he acquired are twenty-one (list below), as well as a brief description of how he obtained each one.
 Continue reading →